willfleury/metrics-agent/README.md

 ## Instrumentation Metadata

-For those who like marking methods to measure programatically, we provide annotations to do just that.
+For those who like marking methods to measure programmatically, we provide annotations to do just that.
 We also provide a configuration driven system where you define the methods you want to instrument in a yaml definition.

 ### Annotations